-Budget category Eligible costs and applicable rules Д Amount Travel distance Standard travel Green travel from their place of origin to the venue of the activity and return.
+Budget category Eligible costs and applicable rules Д Amount Travel distance Standard travel Green travel Contribution to the travel costs of participants, from their place of origin to the venue of the activity and return.
 10 - 99 km 23 EUR 100 - 499 km 180 EUR 210 EUR Travel support Financing mechanism: contribution to unit costs.
 500 - 1999 km 275 EUR 320 EUR Rule of allocation: based on the travel distance per participant.
-The applicant must indicate the distance between the place of origin and the 2000 - 2999 km 360 EUR 410 EUR venue of the activity 46 by using the distance calculator supported by the European Commission 47 .
+The applicant must indicate the distance between the place of origin and the 2000 - 2999 km 360 EUR 410 EUR venue of the activity by using the distance calculator supported by the European Commission .
 3000 - 3999 km 530 EUR 610 EUR 4000 - 7999 km 820 EUR 8000 km or more 1500 EUR Individual support Costs directly linked to the subsistence of participants during the activity.
-Up to the 14 th day of activity: table A1.1, per day per participant from EU Member States and third countries associated to the programme or table Financing mechanism: contribution to unit costs.
-A1.2, per day per participant from countries not associated to the programme Rule of allocation: based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity) between the 15^{th} and 60^{th} day of activity: 70% of table $\boxed{\text{A1.1,}}$, per day per participant from EU - Staff who opt for a green travel will receive up to four days of additional individual support to cover travel days for a return trip, if relevant.
-Member States and third countries associated to the programme or 70% of table A1.2, per day per participant from third countries not associated to the programme
+Up to the 14 th day of activity: table A1.1, per da per participant from EU Member States and thin countries associated to the programme or table Financing mechanism: contribution to unit costs.
+A1.2, per day per participant from t countries not associated to the programme Rule of allocation: based on the duration of the stay per participant (if necessary, including also one travel day before the activity and one travel day following the activity) between the 15 th and 60 th day of activity: 70% • Staff who opt for a green travel will receive up to four days of additional individual support to cover travel days for a return trip, if relevant. table $A1.1$ , per day per participant from EU Member States and third countries associated to the programme or 70% of table $A1.2$ , per day per participant from third countries not associated to the programme http://ec.europa.eu/programmes/erasmus-plus/tools/distance en.htm

-46 For example, if a person from Madrid (Spain) is taking part in an activity taking place in Rome (Italy), the applicant will calculate the distance from Madrid to Rome (1365,28 KM) and then select the applicable travel distance band (i.e. between 500 and 1999 km).
+&lt;sup>47 For example, if a person from Madrid (Spain) is taking part in an activity taking place in Rome (Italy), the applicant will calculate the distance from Madrid to Rome (1365,28 KM) and then select the applicable travel distance band (i.e. between 500 and 1999 km).